Frequently Asked Questions

 An annulment (or “nullity of marriage” or “nullity of domestic partnership”) is when a court says your marriage or domestic partnership is NOT legally valid.
 A marriage or domestic partnership that is incestuous or bigamous is never valid.
 Other marriages and partnerships can be declared “void” because: of force, fraud, or physical or mental incapacity; one of the spouses or partners was too young to legally marry or enter into a domestic partnership; or one of the spouses or partners was already married or in a registered domestic partnership.

 Annulments are very rare.
-At the Law offices of Amy Montes we help you assess your case to see if you qualify to have your marriage or domestic partnership annulled.
+At The Montes Law Firm we help you assess your case to see if you qualify to have your marriage or domestic partnership annulled.
 A hearing with a judge is required generally.

 What can I do to make my case Faster and Cheaper?

 Divorce Pre-Planning is Key to saving you time and money!
-Contact The Law Offices of Amy Montes to schedule a free consultation to assist in the preparation and filing of your action.
+Contact The Montes Law Firm to schedule a free consultation to assist in the preparation and filing of your action.
 We Will provide you with the most cost effective solution that will bring you peace of mind.